Tour Michigan’s Wine Country in 4 Days

 The area surrounding Traverse City is the epicenter of Michigan wineries.
 Here is where you’ll find the greatest density of established wineries, vineyards, and tasting rooms.
 Beginning at the northern tip of the Old Mission Peninsula, check out 2 Lads Winery, which offers a sleek, modern tasting room to sample their northern sparkling varieties.
 It also conducts tours of its facility for groups large and small.
 For a more immersive experience, consider spending a night at Chateau Chantal, a winery and inn where you can enjoy a luxurious stay with a stunning view of Grand Traverse Bay, sample their offerings, and even attend a winemaking seminar.

-The larger Leelanau Peninsula hosts of bevy of wineries as well.
+The larger Leelanau Peninsula hosts a bevy of wineries as well.
 Black Star Farms offers a comprehensive selection of white, sparkling, fruit, and dessert wines.
 A distillery on the premises even produces spirits.
 They also operate an exquisite inn with different dining options.
-Continue up Highway 22 until you arrive at Leelanau Cellars, where you’ll find a variety of creative wines, including Tall Ship Chardonnay and Witches Brew, a secret blend with cinnamon, cloves, and nutmeg added to enhance the flavor.
+Continue up M‐22 until you arrive at Leelanau Cellars, where you’ll find a variety of creative wines, including Tall Ship Chardonnay and Witches Brew, a secret blend with cinnamon, cloves, and nutmeg added to enhance the flavor.
 Stay the night at the inn at Black Star Farms—a truly unforgettable experience.

 Day 3: Petoskey, Harbor Springs, and the Tunnel of Trees